-Organizational charts only show interactions that are part of the formal structure (the figure below is the first documented instance of an organization chart, used by the New York and Erie Railroad from the 19th century).
-For instance, a product division in an organization chart is shorthand for "all employees in any function who contribute to making and selling this product are expected to prioritize their interactions with each other (over interactions with those in other division) and be subject to a common source of authority (the director of that division)".
+York and Erie Railroad from the 19th century).
+For instance, a product division in an organization chart is shorthand for "all employees in any function who contribute to making and selling this product are expected to prioritize their interactions with each other (over interactions with those in other divisions) and be subject to a common source of authority (the director of that division)".

-No doubt, boxes and arrows are useful to think about complex organizations in aggregate, "macro" terms.
+No doubt, boxes, and arrows are useful to think about complex organizations in aggregate, "macro" terms.
 They hide underlying complexity and allow designers to focus their attention at most a few layers deep into the organization.
 However, typical redesign efforts occur at lower levels in the hierarchy and in smaller portions of the organization.
-They also require more direct levers to influence individual behaviour and must deal with the gaps between the prescribed formal structure and the actual realized structure of interactions.
+They also require more direct levers to influence individual behaviour and must deal with the gaps between the prescribed formal structure and the actual, realized structure of interactions.
 As re-organizations of the boxes and arrows amount to different ways to shuffle the hierarchy, such an approach comes into the game with its hands tied when confronting new forms of organization that try to eliminate hierarchy or at least flatten it dramatically.